Skip to main content

 One of the most critical security issues today is the fact that IT and security teams don't know where all of their organization’s digital infrastructure and assets are, or whether they’re fully protected.
 This ‘awareness gap’ is called shadow risk; it’s a major problem, since unknown and unmanaged assets are often the easiest points of entry for attackers.

-Attack Surface Visibility
+Your Attack Surface

 Organizations must expose their shadow risk by mapping and assessing their full attack surface.
 Data breaches are a potential risk for modern organizations — and the wider your attack surface, the higher your organization's risk of a data breach.